nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Each Miniserver states change is broadcasted over MQTT, using the following topic structure:

 ```
-<miniserver.mqtt_topic>/<serialnr>/<uuid> <message>
+<miniserver_mqtt_topic>/<serialnr>/<uuid> <message>
 ```

-Each MQTT message uses the topic `<mqtt_topic>` to identify messages coming from a Loxone Miniserver.
-The next topic level specifies the `serialnr` of the Miniserver, followed by the unique identifier `uuid` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.
+Each MQTT message uses the topic `<miniserver_mqtt_topic>` as is defined in the configuration file for each Miniserver, to identify messages send to or from a Loxone Miniserver.
+The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

 **Example**